-Graduates of these programs could accept positions such as mechanical designers, mechanical draftsmen, machine designers, mechanical engineering technicians, quality control technicians, production or inventory controllers, expediters, tool design technicians, junior process or methods engineers, or technical salesmen.
+Graduates of these programs could accept positions as mechanical designers, mechanical draftsmen, computer aided designers, mechanical engineering technicians, quality control technicians, production controllers, tool design technicians, numerical control machine programmers, process technicians or sales engineers.

-Graduates of these programs may continue their education either by taking additional courses or, if they so desire, by pursuing a bachelor of science in technology degree with a major in fields such as industrial or manufacturing technology.
+Graduates of these programs may continue their education either by taking additional courses or, if they so desire, pursue a bachelor of science in technology degree with a major in fields such as mechanical, manufacturing or industrial technology.